Sz-Tim/Bertelsmeier_Group/README.md

   - If available, check the box for *Use Git Bash as shell for Git projects*
   - Restart RStudio for the changes to take effect.
 - Tell git your info
-  - After restarting RStudio, you should see a tab next to *Environment* and *History* that says *Git*, as well as a dropdown *Git* icon at the top.
+  - After restarting RStudio and starting a new project (New Project > New Directory > New Project, then check the box that says 'create a git repository’), you should see a tab next to *Environment* and *History* that says *Git*, as well as a dropdown *Git* icon at the top.
   - Click the *Git* tab
   - Click the gear icon that says *More*
   - Click *Shell..*